SimonMaracine/Nine-Morris-3D/BUILD.md

 cmake --build . --config Release -j10
 :: Or open in Visual Studio, change to Release mode and build from there
 ```

+Note: you have to rerun setup.py in order to change from development to distribution and back.